27 YEARS- A CHRONOLOGY

 JAY LENO AND 3MT WAS A PERFECT MATCH

-As of 2017, 3MT has over 3,000 performances and has been seen LIVE, or on TV, by an estimated three-million people.
+As of 2019, 3MT has almost 4,000 performances and has been seen live, or on TV, by an estimated three-million people.
 It's 27-year history includes guest performances with or opening for American entertainment icons like:

 The Beach Boys